 Spring is upon us!
 But the beetles are back!
-Over the past month the team at Timberwise have had an increasing number of clients contacting us regarding treatment for woodworm.
-This is typical at this time of year, as we are now entering wood-worm season.
-Hibernating and feeding of your structural timber throughout those winter months, the wood boring insect is now beginning to emerge from the timber in the final part of their lifecycle in order to find a mate.
-Woodworm infestations can ensue in any area of a property where there is structural timber; as timber accounts for anywhere up to 70% of the fabric of a house, woodworm should not be overlooked and should be treated as soon as possible to avoid continued damage to the timbers.
+Over recent months, the team at Timberwise have had an increasing number of home owners contacting us regarding treatment for woodworm problems they have discovered.
+This is typical at this time of year, as we are now entering what is known as wood-worm season.
+Hibernating and feeding within structural timber throughout the winter months, the wood boring insects are now beginning to emerge from the timber in the final part of their lifecycle in order to find a mate.
+Woodworm infestations can ensue in any area of a property where there is structural timber; as timber accounts for anywhere up to 70% of the fabric of a house, woodworm problems should not be overlooked and should be treated as soon as possible to avoid continued damage to the timbers.

-Acknowledging a woodworm infestation will strike a sense of panic into any property owner, as the repercussions may be detrimental to the structure and shape of a home.
+Spotting a woodworm infestation in a property will strike a sense of panic into any property owner, as the repercussions may potentially be detrimental to the structure and shape of a home.
 When dealing with a serious issue such as woodworm it’s always best to leave it to the specialists.
-A Timberwise surveyor will be able to identify the woodworm species, determine if the infestation is active and propose a remedial solution through conducting a woodworm survey.
+A qualified Timberwise surveyor will be able to identify the woodworm species, determine if the infestation is active and propose a remedial solution through conducting a thorough woodworm survey.
 So what is the process?

-1. Pick up the phone and call one our helpful survey controllers who will be able to arrange an affordable, honest, in depth survey at a time convenient to you.
+1. Pick up the phone and call one our helpful customer service team who will be able to arrange an affordable, honest, in depth survey at a time convenient to you.

 2. Our surveyors will inspect room by room methodically, paying particular attention to the construction and type of timber (hardwood or softwood) being used.
 Efforts will be made to examine all timbers at actual or potential risk.

 3. Our surveyors will look for symptoms of infestation including: